-Students with a good support network tend to be more successful.
-Learners must be able to cope with the demands of study at SCQF6 and demonstrate the potential to go on to study a degree.
+You must be able to cope with the demands of study at SCQF6 and demonstrate the potential to go on to study a degree.
+If you have a good support network of family and friends, you are likely to be more successful on the programme.
 You must have the resilience for the physical and mental demands of study as well as the time and motivation to succeed.
 Attendance is required at 100% whether the class is in the campus or online.

-The numeracy and literacy tests at interview are there because there are 3 maths units and SCQF 6 English units on the programme and you must demonstrate that you have the potential to study successfully at this level.
+There may be numeracy and literacy tests at interview because there are 3 maths units and SCQF Level 6 English units on the programme and you must demonstrate that you have the potential to study successfully at this level.

-- This programme is designed for adults over the age of 21 who left school without any qualifications, or have qualifications which are now out of date and are therefore unable to apply to University.
+- You may apply for this programme if you left school without any qualifications, or if you have qualifications which are now out of date and are therefore unable to apply to University.

-- Applications may only be accepted from those residing in Scotland.
+- Applications for a Scottish Wider Access Programme (SWAP) may only be accepted from those residing in Scotland.

-- Applicants will be required to undertake a numeracy and literacy test as part of the entry interview which is scored.
+- Applicants may be required to undertake a numeracy and literacy test as part of the entry interview which is scored.

-- If you have started at university then dropped out before finishing you will also not be eligible to apply.
+- If you have started at university then dropped out before finishing, or if you already hold entry criteria for your chosen university course then you will also not be eligible to apply to this programme.